-II.C.
-Program Coordinator
+- II.C.
+Program Coordinator - II.C.1.

-II.C.1.
 There must be a program coordinator.
-(Core)

-- II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)
+(Core) - II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) - II.C.2.a) At a minimum, the program coordinator must be supported at 20 percent FTE for administration of the program.
+Additional support must be provided based on program size as follows: ^(Core)